Haunted Twins

 "Of course they didn't.
 They were afraid we'd back out of the deal if we knew," said Dad.
 He thought this was all great fun.

-Of course to a couple of thirteen-year-olds this was all fascinating stuff.
-We didn't believe in ghosts but it was still fascinating.
-We both had vivid imaginations and this was fodder for some great fantasies.
+Of course to a couple of eighteen-year-olds, this was all fascinating stuff.
+We didn't believe in ghosts, but it was still fascinating.

 The family moved out, and that was the last time anyone had lived there.